rathernotsay21/myTRS-Help-Desk/src/components/ChatBot/README.md

 // src/components/ChatBot/README.md

-# My TRS ChatBot Integration Guide
+# myTRS ChatBot Integration Guide

 This document explains how to integrate the AI-powered chatbot into various pages of your Docusaurus site.